 Indonesia is a semi-annual journal, begun in April 1966, that deals with Indonesia's politics, economics, religions, language studies, literature, and arts.
 The journal's archives are now available on the internet at: http://e-publishing.library.cornell.edu/Indonesia

 An examination copy of any publication is available to those considering the book for course adoption.
 Please make requests on departmental letterhead, indicating academic rank, department, course name, expected enrollment, and the semester or term the course will be offered.
 The examination copy will be sent with an invoice that will be canceled if an order for 10 or more copies is placed through your local bookstore or directly to SEAP Publications.
 Please notify SEAP when the order is placed, including the name of the ordering bookstore, if applicable.
 If the title is not adopted, the examination copy may be purchased at a 10% professional discount, or returned in a new, salable condition within 90 days from the date of the invoice.

 When a new title is released, a quote will be sent to those on SEAP's standing-order customer list.
 Those customers who want the new title simply return the quote with proper payment to the SEAP Business Office.
 Others may disregard the quote.
 To be placed on the standing-order customer list for SEAP's new titles, send your request to SEAP-Pubs@cornell.edu.
-Please include your organization's name, address, phone number, and fax number, and a contact person's name.
+Please include your organization's name, address, phone number, and fax number, and a contact person's name and email address.

 Authors are encouraged to contact the Managing Editor for information concerning the submission of manuscripts dealing with topics involving the history, politics, society, economics, culture (e.g., religion, art, ethnography), and language of Southeast Asian countries.
 Submissions may be published as books or in the semi-annual journal Indonesia as articles.